nonomal/Fail2Ban-Report/README.md

 If you're upgrading from an existing installation : from 0.3.3 and later

 1. 📦 Replace all files with the new version (overwrite).
+2. 📦 make sure new shellscripts are executable
-2. 🛠️ Control needed Paths
+3. 🛠️ Control needed Paths

 If you're upgrading from an existing installation : pre 0.3.2 and also from 0.3.2